Our Kind of Wild Way of Organic Winemaking

 From Argentina to Spain

 In days gone by, the craft of winemaking was a pretty solitary endeavor.
 Winemakers would ordinarily pick grapes grown in their vineyard, turn them into wine, and then bottle them to be sold.
 It was a one-stop-shop setup.
 With the introduction of mass production and changing consumer behaviors, the winemaking landscape has become very different.
 The commercial-based industry means that it can be hard to source a quality, affordable and responsibly-made bottle to enjoy.
 That’s where Kind of Wild wines come in.
 Our goal is to help reconnect the wine drinker to the wine source.
 We focus on global teamwork and integration along each step of our winemaking journey.
-We have specifically sought out and partnered with the finest winemakers and growers worldwide who share our passion for and commitment to sustainable growing practices.
+We have specifically sought out and partnered with the finest winemakers and growers worldwide who share our passion for and commitment to organic farming practices.

 Take our Tempranillo-Garnacha red blend made in Castilla-La Mancha, Spain for example.
 Adam reflects on how this first collaboration turned a spark of an idea into a wildfire of a brand: “Jordan and I are passionate about Spanish wine.
 We wanted one of the first wines we would launch to be an organic Spanish blend.”
 Thanks to their established network, a family partner quickly introduced the brothers to a producer of organic wines in the region of La Mancha, Spain.
 Each Kind of Wild wine is a story of connection and collaboration.
 The Sager brothers are passionate about working with real people and real families.